paintparty/fireworks/README.md

 Defaults to `false`<br>

-If set to `true` (default value), Fireworks will convert the hex color values to sgr-rgb codes (x256) for terminal emulators that do not support 24-bit color.
+If set to `true`, Fireworks will convert the hex color values to sgr-rgb codes (x256) for terminal emulators that do not support 24-bit color.
 If you will be printing with Fireworks in a terminal, and your terminal emulator does not supports 24-bit color, it is highly recommended to set this to `true`.
 The majority of modern terminal emulators offer support for truecolor.
 You can test whether or not your terminal supports truecolor by pasting the following in your terminal:

 ```
 echo -e "\033[1;38;2;255;0;0mRED\033[0m \033[1;38;2;0;255;0mGREEN\033[0m \033[1;38;2;0;0;255mBLUE\033[0m \033[1;38;2;255;255;0mYELLOW\033[0m"